 When someone invites you to join a Group FaceTime call, you get a notification.
 Even if you decline at first, you can tap to join the call at any time while it’s ongoing.

-- To join a call from the FaceTime app, go to the active call in FaceTime and tap.
+Step 2: To join a call from the FaceTime app, go to the active call in FaceTime and tap Join.

 All participants in a FaceTime call can see each other via individual thumbnail windows.
-The current speaker’s image gets highlighted and moves to the top of the screen.
+In iOS 15, the app added a grid-like viewing feature that's helpful for larger groups as well.
+Otherwise, the current speaker’s image gets highlighted and moves to the top of the screen.
 The app automatically resizes participant images based on how much they talk, how long they speak, speech volume, and physical movements.
 Those just listening to the proceedings appear at the bottom of the screen.
-When the call is over, each person taps the X button to disconnect.
+When the call is over, each person taps the "X" button to disconnect.

 As of MacOS 10.14.3, you can use Group FaceTime to chat with up to 32 people, just like on iOS.
 FaceTime displays between four and nine video image tiles simultaneously, corresponding with active speakers.